 2. “Match Bonus” (1x play-through)

 A match bonus is when an online sportsbook matches your first deposit up to a certain amount.
-For example, BetRivers offers a 100% first deposit match up to $250, where if you deposit $250, they will match that deposit dollar for dollar, allowing you to instantly double your bankroll to $500.
+For example, BetRivers came out of the gate offering a 100% first deposit match up to $250, where if you deposit $250, they will match that deposit dollar for dollar, allowing you to instantly double your bankroll to $500.
 The bonus money plays the same as cash, meaning the bet plus profit are paid out on winning bets and all you need to do is play that $250 bonus one time through, at any denomination in order to turn the bonus money into withdrawable cash.

 3. Deposit-based Free Bets, or First bet matched “Free Bets”